 Net Tangible Assets (NTA) is the value of all physical (“tangible”) assets minus all liabilities in a business.
-In other words, NTA are the total assets of a company minus intangible assets and total liabilities.
-The total value of net tangible assets are sometimes referred to as the company’s “book value” or “net asset value.”
+In other words, NTA is the total assets of a company minus intangible assets and total liabilities.
+The total value of net tangible assets is sometimes referred to as the company’s “book value” or “net asset value.”

 Formula for Net Tangible Assets (NTA)

 NTA = Total assets – Intangible assets – Total liabilities

 Total assets include tangible and intangible assets and can be found on a company’s balance sheet.

 Intangibleassets are those that lack a physical form – such as goodwill, trademarks, copyrights.

 Total liabilities include current and non-current liabilities and can be found on a company’s balance sheet.

 For example, Company A reports total assets of $1 million, total liabilities of $500,000, intangible assets of $200,000.
 To calculate the NTA:

 NTA = $1 million – $200,000 – $500,000 = $300,000